tomhallmain/simple_image_compare/README.md

 ---

 Prevalidations automatically run on media as you browse, while classifier actions can be executed manually on selected media directories when needed.
 These features are particularly useful for maintaining clean media collections and automating local content filtering, but can be disabled at any time if desired.
 The classifier action management window allows copying between types of classifier action to reduce the burden of action configuration.

+Classifier models can be added manually or discovered through the in-app model manager, which supports searching Hugging Face repositories, viewing model cards, and installing selected model files.

 You can find example classifier models that are known to work here:
 - [Coherence Detection](https://huggingface.co/reddesert/coherence_detection) - A PyTorch ResNet-34 model for classifying AI-generated images into coherent, incoherent, or semi-incoherent categories